 - 1.1 Part II of the Regulation of Investigatory Powers Act 2000 (RIPA) puts covert surveillance on a statutory basis enabling public authorities identified in the legislation to carry out surveillance operations without breaching the Human Rights Act 1998. - 1.2 A number of statutory instruments and codes of practice published by the Home Office govern the operation of RIPA; the most recent came into effect in October 2012. - 1.3 Organisations using RIPA are subject to regular inspection by the Investigatory Powers Commissioner's Office.
-Previously this was undertaken by the Office of Surveillance Commissioners (OSC) however on 1 September 2017 the OSC were merged with the Interception of Communications, and Intelligence Services Commissioners to form the new regulator. - 1.4 A recent desk top inspection was carried out on 29 April 2020 which demonstrated that Folkestone and Hythe District Council was compliant with the requirements of RIPA legislation.
+Previously this was undertaken by the Office of Surveillance Commissioners (OSC) however on 1 September 2017 the OSC were merged with the Interception of Communications, and Intelligence Services Commissioners to form the new regulator. - 1.4 The most recent onsite RIPA inspection was carried out on 29th August 2023 which demonstrated that Folkestone and Hythe District Council was compliant with the requirements of RIPA legislation.